1 deputy shot, 3 others injured after suspect opens fire

-ATASCOCITA, Texas (KTRK) --Authorities say one deputy was shot and three other deputies were injured during a shootout with a suspect in Atascocita overnight.
+ATASCOCITA, Texas (KTRK) --Authorities say one deputy was shot and three other deputies were injured during a shootout with a suspect in northeast Harris County overnight.

-Eyewitness News reporters Courtney Fischer and Foti Kallergis are providing team coverage on this deputy-involved shooting.
+Harris County Precinct 4 Constable Mark Herman has identified the deputy that was shot as Christopher Gaines, a 2-year deputy assigned to the East District Patrol Division in Humble.

 WATCH: Constable Herman describes what happened during the shooting that injured his deputies